What you will learn from this tip: Archiving, backup and their differences.

 Backups and archives consist of copies of data kept for a certain amount of time for future access (at a very high level).
 In essence, both are very similar in nature except for their respective lifespan.
 Generally, most view a backup as a short-term retention copy of a file or record in case the original is lost or damaged beyond repair.
 Conversely, an archive is typically viewed as the means to meet a requirement to retain a record for future reference.

 Theoretically, you could take a backup copy of specific data and retain the copy for many months or even years and you would have yourself an archive.
 In that particular context, the first question that comes to mind is: When does a backup copy become an archive?
 This is where things get a little muddy.
 While many IT practitioners associate the term archive with long-term retention, it is not just a question of time.
 This is mostly due to the way most traditional backup products handle data retention.
 Keeping track of which "backup jobs" to delete and which ones to keep can become a daunting data management task.
 Traditional backups are usually part of a sequence, which is typically a series of weekly full backups followed by daily incremental backups that are kept for a predetermined amount of time (i.e., 30 days).
 In order to keep a copy for a longer period than usual, an out-of-sequence copy must be created.
+That is, a copy that is not associated with the 30-day retention in our example.

 This is where the attributes of an archive start to take shape.
 We can think of an archive as an out of sequence copy; a copy that is not associated with other copies for retention purposes (i.e., full and incremental).
 Let's look at other attributes that should differentiate an archive from a backup object: